michelvankessel/granadeiro/doc/README.md

-Granadeiro
+USDI
 =============

 Setup
 ---------------------
-Granadeiro is experimental Granadeiro client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Granadeiro transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+USDI is experimental USDI client and it builds the backbone of the network.
+However, it downloads and stores the entire history of USDI transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Granadeiro, visit [granadeiromore.org](https://granadeiromore.org).
+To download USDI, visit [usdicoin.com](https://usdicoin.com).

 Running
 ---------------------
-The following are some helpful notes on how to run Granadeiro on your native platform.
+The following are some helpful notes on how to run USDI on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/granadeiro-qt` (GUI) or
+- `bin/usdi-qt` (GUI) or
-- `bin/granadeirod` (headless)
+- `bin/usdid` (headless)

 ### Windows

-Unpack the files into a directory, and then run granadeiro-qt.exe.
+Unpack the files into a directory, and then run usdi-qt.exe.

 ### OS X

-Drag Granadeiro-More to your applications folder, and then run Granadeiro-More.
+Drag USDI to your applications folder, and then run USDI

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#granadeiro](http://webchat.freenode.net?channels=granadeiro) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=granadeiro).
-* Ask for help in [Granadeiro room](https://gitter.im/Granadeiro_Hub) on Gitter.
-* Ask for help in [/r/granadeiro/](https://nm.reddit.com/r/granadeiro/) on Reddit.
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Granadeiro topic](https://bitcointalk.org/index.php?topic=3017838.new#new).

 Building
 ---------------------
-The following are developer notes on how to build Granadeiro on your native platform.
+The following are developer notes on how to build USDI on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)